magiclamp32/RetroPie-Extra2/README.md

 Pull requests and issue reports are accepted and encouraged as well as requests.
 Feel free to use the issue tracker to send me any personal requests for new scripts that you may have.

-## Installation with GUI menu, and soon to be the only install script, DONT like it, I DONT care
+## Installation with GUI menu,
+There is a command line way of using this script, instructions coming soon

 The following commands will clone the repo to your system and then run the GUI installer where you may select which of the scriptmodules will be copied into the `RetroPie-Setup` folder.